Quick Start Guide

 state=RANDOM_STATE

-Exchange the Code for Tokens
+Exchange the code for tokens

-curl -X POST https://app.lumoauth.dev/t/acme-corp/api/v1/oauth/token \
+curl -X POST https://app.lumoauth.dev/orgs/acme-corp/api/v1/oauth/token \

 -d grant_type=authorization_code \